razpinator/scaffo/README.md

 scaffo run --config scaffold.config.json --output ./template-out --out ./new-app
 ```

-You can also launch the Bubble Tea UI by running `go run ./cmd` and selecting a command interactively.
+You can also launch the Bubble Tea UI by running `scaffo` without arguments.

 ## Test The Functionality